Skip to main content

 Four ways contractor answering services charge you

 The pricing model is more important than the headline price.
-A cheap entry plan on a per-minute meter can outspend a higher-priced flat plan in a single storm week.
+A cheap entry plan on a per-minute meter can outspend a higher-priced included-call plan in a single storm week.
 Read each model carefully.

 OnCrew style.
 The plan price covers a set number of included calls, and overage is published on the same page.

-Predictable on a calm week and a storm week alike.
-The bill does not move when an emergency drives long urgent calls.
+Predictable on a calm week and easier to model on a storm week.
+The bill does not move because a call runs long, but total usage still depends on call count.
 The included call count is the lever you tune as the shop grows.
-Overage is a per-call rate, not a per-minute meter, so a tough call does not multiply.
+Overage is a per-call rate, not a per-minute meter.

 Best fit